App Store would be 'toxic' mess without control, Apple CEO says - RFI

 Cook, the last scheduled witness in the case brought by Fortnite maker Epic Games, delivered a strong defense of Apple's procedures for reviewing and approving all the apps it offers for iPhone and iPad users.

-Cook said Apple's review process helps keep out malicious software and other problematic apps, helping create a positive place for consumers.
+Cook said Apple's review process helps keep out malicious software and other problematic apps, helping create a safe place for consumers.

 Without this review, the online marketplace "would become a toxic kind of mess," he said.